Memory Care in Winston-Salem, NC

 • And finally (along with a plethora of more things to consider), get to know the leadership in the building.
 If you feel good around the Executive Director, Head Nurse, Lead Activities Director and even the Chef or Janitor, it is a good sign you can trust them with the care of your loved one.

-Local Hospital and Healthcare Providers in Winston-Salem
+Local Hospitals and Healthcare Providers in Winston-Salem, NC

 Novant Health Medical Park Hospital

-Novant Health Center
+Novant Health Rehabilitation Center

 Centralina Area Agency on Aging Centralina AAA serves as the lead funder for aging services in the nine county region surrounding Charlotte, NC.
 Direct services also include evidence-based health programs and training and education.